A User-driven Design Framework for Robotaxi

 Finally, users emphasized that explanations should not be purely informational but also provide emotional support.
 As P03 suggested, \textit{``Explanations could include some reassurance, not be so cold.''} P13 similarly noted that \textit{``Offering comfort can demonstrate a more human-centered and empathetic system design.''}

 \textbf{Emergency control.} Users emphasized the need for appropriate user education regarding emergency controls, suggesting that the waiting period before pickup could be effectively used for this purpose.
-As P09 explained, \textit{``Before the person gets in the car, you should tell them what measures are in place to ensure their safety.
+As P09 explained, \textit{``Before the person gets in the car, robotaxis should tell them what measures are in place to ensure their safety.
 That way, they’ll feel more at ease.
-For example, when you open the app, it could include an introduction that highlights a few key ways you can protect yourself.''} In addition, users expressed a strong preference for a physical emergency button that does not rely on network connectivity.
+For example, when you open the app, it could include an introduction that highlights a few key ways you can protect yourself.''} In addition, users expressed a strong preference for a physical emergency button that did not rely on network connectivity.
 As P08 noted, \textit{``I think there should be an emergency button.
 If something urgent happens, like an accident or extreme weather, there should be a button you can press to directly call for rescue.
-I want a real, physical button, because I worry that if there’s a network problem, I might not be able to send a request properly.''}
+I want a real and physical button, because I worry that if there’s a network problem, I might not be able to send a request properly.''}